Myanmar people march to demand peace to "stop war"

 Though State Counsellor Aung San Suu Kyi is the de facto leader, the military still retains control of the Home Ministry, Defense Ministry and Border Affairs Ministry, said Dohrs.

 Aung San Suu Kyi led the National League for Democracy to a majority win in Myanmar's first a largely fair vote - although the Muslim Rohingya minority, who are not recognised as citizens were denied voting rights in 25 years in November 2015.
-Since taking power, the NLD have faced international criticism for ignoring abuses against the Rohingya.
+Since taking power, the NLD has faced international criticism for ignoring abuses against the Rohingya.

 "I think the biggest obstacle is the military's control over the ministry.
 The military still controls much of